 I am a Training Therapist and Training Supervisor for the British Psychotherapy Foundation and other organisations (including the Tavistock Institute) and have worked for many years as a Supervisor, both to counsellors and psychotherapists in training and to those who are already qualified.
 I believe my style of supervision is non-judgemental and also, where possible, I will try to link theory and practice.
 This may well include giving a supervisee an appropriate chapter or paper to read, when it is relevant to their client work.

 I usually see supervisees on a weekly or fortnightly basis.
 Recent testimonies from two of them read as follows: "Thank you for your interest, understanding, thoughtfulness, compassion, knowledge and wisdom..... and for your love and humour."
 "It has been a great privilege to have you as our Supervisor and a fantastic learning opportunity."

 From time to time I give papers to counsellors and psychotherapists.
 When I did so in the USA, the feedback was extremely positive.
 For instance: "her voice clearly reflected her authentic and sincere respect for her patients and the kind of nuanced tact and interpretation that comes with experience".
-Some comments on my recently published paper: 'Hopelessness in the Analysis' have been: " loved this paper" and "it speaks to me immediately".
+Some comments when I gave the paper: 'Hopelessness in the Analysis' were: " loved this paper" and "it speaks to me immediately".